Class: RageController::API

 render doesn't terminate execution of the action, so if you want to exit an action after rendering, you need to do something like render(...) and return.

 Send a response to the client.
+Keywords corresponding to custom renderers (see Rage::Configuration#renderer) will be delegated automatically.

 Examples: